prof-rossetti/georgetown-opim-557-201803/projects/retirement-savings-calculator/project.md

 ### Validation Requirements

-Prevent the user from inputting invalid values (i.e. entering a value of the wrong data type, entering a value outside of a reasonable range of accepted values, etc.).
+Do your best to prevent the user from inputting invalid values (i.e. entering a value of the wrong data type, entering a value outside of a reasonable range of accepted values, etc.).

-If a user enters an invalid input, exit from the program and display a friendly message describing what went wrong and how the user can fix the problem.
+If a user does enter an invalid input, exit from the program and display a friendly message describing what went wrong and how the user can fix the problem.